Disney comics: Vietnam

 Donald và bạn hữu (Vietnamese for "Donald and friends") is a bilingual weekly Disney comics magazine in Vietnamese and English published by Tre Publishing House in co-operation with The Saigon Times under license from the Walt Disney Company since 1998.

 India

 On December 8, 2010, DPW's India unit signed a multi-year contract with India Today Group to print and distribute Disney comics in India.

+Cataloguing

 Story codes

-Starting in the 1970s, as production of new Disney comics stories moved from a mostly-centralized American publishing program to a group of international publishers sharing work, it became a practice to give each Disney comics story a unique letter-number code.
-This helps to identify a single story across language translations.
+Starting in the 1970s, as production of new Disney comics stories moved from a mostly-American, centralized publishing model to a group of international publishers sharing work, it became a practice to give each Disney comics story a unique letter-number code that would help identify a single story across languages.
+(Disney requires all licensees to facilitating international reprinting by providing the reproducible materials at cost.)
 The code is usually printed at the bottom of the story's first panel, and it consists of one or more letters, representing the publisher or country of origin, followed by a multi-digit number.
 In some cases, the code ends with another letter.